🚪 Eviction Notices & Defenseinternational

 What you need to prepare

-• Property address and tenant full legal name
+• Property address and all tenants' full legal names as listed on the lease

-• Exact amount of rent owed — broken down by month/period
+• Exact amount of rent owed — broken down by month/period, excluding impermissible charges

-• Preferred service method (personal delivery, posting and mailing, certified mail)
+• Preferred service method (personal delivery, posting and mailing, certified mail — check state requirements)

 Deadline

 Serve promptly after rent becomes overdue.
-Most states allow service on the day after the grace period (if any) expires.
-The notice period (3–30 days depending on state) starts from the date of proper service.
+Most states allow service on the day after any contractual grace period expires.
+The notice period (3–30 days depending on state) starts from the date of proper service, not the date of mailing.
+If the last day falls on a weekend or holiday, many states extend to the next business day.

 🏛️ Authority

 Local housing court, justice court, or superior court depending on jurisdiction.
-File unlawful detainer action after notice period expires if tenant does not pay or vacate.
+File an unlawful detainer (or summary eviction) action after the notice period expires if tenant does not pay or vacate.
+Court filing fees range from $50–$400 depending on jurisdiction.

 ⚖️ Legal basis